 WSO2 DAS allows you to search for persisted events using the Data Explorer.
-In addition to selecting attributes and categories from lists as shown in Searching Data By Categories, you can write Apache Lucene queries to search for data.
+In addition to selecting attributes and categories from lists as shown in Searching for Data, you can write Apache Lucene queries to search for data.
 This section explains the syntax to be followed when searching for persisted data using Lucene queries.

 The following table specifies the query syntax that should be used for different search requirements

 |View all the data in the selected event table.||Click Search without entering any value in the query field||N/A|

 |Search using a part of the attribute value|

 Insert the asterisk after the part of the attribute as relevant

 If you are searching for a book by the

 If you are searching for a book written by Ronald Dahl which belongs to the Children's Fantasy category, you can search by the two attributes named

 |Search for records that match one of the matching criteria when multiple matching criteria is provided|